bsmith89/make-bml/make-lesson.md

 It would also be nice if this tool encourage a _modular_ analysis and reusing instead of rewriting parts of our pipeline.
-As an added benefit, we'd like it all to play nice with the other mainstays of reproducible research: version control, UNIX style tools, and a variety of scripting languages.
+As an added benefit, we'd like it all to play nice with the other mainstays of reproducible research: version control, Unix-style tools, and a variety of scripting languages.